Wednesday, 12 February 2020

 Here is the original schematic from the ARP2600.
 (The microphone pre-amplifier it uses is the standard datasheet circuit for the 1339-01 chip):

-As you can see it doesn't have a 'Gate out' or a 'Trigger out' so I took those functions from the PAiA schematic and I came up with this as the schematic which I used for my build.
-The component numbering follows the numbering on the original ARP schematic, as far as possible:
+As you can see it doesn't have a 'Gate out' or a 'Trigger out' so I took those functions from the PAiA schematic and I came up with the schematic below which I used for my build.
+The component numbering follows the numbering on the original ARP schematic, as far as possible.

 THE INPUTS EXPLAINED: